If you come here stick to the Pina colada drinks!!! Read more and you’ll find out why.

 Christina Sutton

-a month agoIf you come here stick to the Pina colada drinks!!!
+2 months agoIf you come here stick to the Pina colada drinks!!!
 Read more and you’ll find out why.
 Let’s start with the outside, gorgeous exterior, great photo opportunities.
 We walked inside and waited for the hostess.
 We debated whether on grabbing drinks to go vs enjoying drinks at the bar but it was crowded.
 After waiting a couple of minutes at the to go bar we decided to dine in.
 Service was still slow at the dining area and the waitress made a comment that she would not be able to greet our table anytime soon since she had other tables.
 We were there for almost 20minutes or so before we were able to place our order.
 Eventually she greeted our table and she was fairly pleasant.
 Of course we ordered Pina coladas which were absolutely delicious.
 My homegirl is a slow drinker and surprisingly she finished her drink before me!
 The tostones with pollo and plantanos with mariscos were decent.
 It lacked flavor but for the price and how hungry we were at that moment we still ate it.

 Terrence King

-3 weeks agoThe Original Home of the Pina Colada, this restaurant didn't disappoint.
+a month agoThe Original Home of the Pina Colada, this restaurant didn't disappoint.
 A great lively atmosphere set the stage for a great dining experience.
 Our appetizers were served hot and fresh and arrived in a timely manner.
 Our entrees arrived just as we were finishing our appetizers, perfect timing.
 The fish was perfectly cooked and the pork chops were seasoned to perfection.
 A great dining experience with a touch of history.

 Melissa R